nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2b.
-The given availability is invalid.
+The given availability is invalid

     * 2b1.
 SportsPA shows an error message